Industry News

 TV apps and mobile video is a valuable market to be in and one that Uscreen supports creators with.
 We can already see from our own numbers that having an OTT app makes great business sense due largely to smartphone innovations.

-• Data from Digital TV Research predicts revenue from global OTT TV episodic and movies will reach US$243 billion by 2028, a rise of US$86 billion on 2022 revenues (US$157 billion), with roughly US$17 billion forecast to be generated in 2023.
+• Data from Digital TV Research predicts revenue from global OTT TV episodes and movies will reach $215 billion in 2029.
+This is a rise of $53 billion on 2023 revenues which were $162 billion.
 (Digital TV Research)

 • More than one in four streamers plans to cancel at least one of their subscriptions this year.
-Forty-four percent said they’re canceling due to a lack of interesting content.
+Nearly 45% said they’re canceling due to a lack of interesting content.
 (CordCutting)

 • When streaming video, 65% of the time it’s done on mobile and TV apps, rather than on browsers.
 (Uscreen)

-• The most popular OTT TV app in North America as of Q1 2021, was Roku, with a 37% share of TV viewing time across the continent.
-(Conviva)
+• At 80.13 million, the most popular OTT TV app in North America as of 2024 is Netflix with a 31% share of total streaming subscribers across the continent.
+(Forbes)

 OTT advertising statistics